jonahkane/readMeGenerator/test.md

   - [License](#license)
   - [Questions](#questions)

-  ## Instllation
+  ## Installation
-  456
+  - 789

   ## Usage
-  654
+  - 123

   ## License
-  MIT License
+  - MIT License

   ## Contributing individuals
-  789
+  - 456

   ## Tests
-  987
+  - 789

   ## Questions
-  If you have questions on this project you can find me on Github at https://github.com/741 or please feel free to email me at 147
+  If you have questions on this project you can find me on Github at https://github.com/123 or please feel free to email me at 456